Point of Sale

 Hearth East Village tells friends and family about its membership program, Cellar Share, where guests can choose 3 to 5 bottles each month.

-A newsletter is a powerful way to attract new customers and keep guests coming back to your restaurant.
+A newsletter is a powerful way to improve guest engagement by attracting new customers and having guests continue to come back to your restaurant.
 With compelling copy and the right design considerations, you can create a valuable restaurant newsletter that grabs your audience’s attention, boosts loyalty, and increases sales.

-Debra is the Content Marketing Specialist at TouchBistro, where she writes about the latest food and restaurant industry trends.
+Debra was a Content Marketing Specialist at TouchBistro, writing about the latest food and restaurant industry trends.
 In her spare time, Debra enjoys baking and eating together with family and friends.
-Her favorite creations include chocolate cake with Italian meringue buttercream, mile-high lemon meringue pie, and fresh naan with tahini sauce.

 By Katherine Pendrill